-The Company entered into a consulting service agreement with a stockholder relating to employees training for ten months in 2021 and four months in 2020 amounting to P1.4 million and P0.9 million, respectively, which is shown as part of Professional fees under Other Operating Expenses in 2021 and 2020 statements of profit or loss (see Note 14).
-There was no outstanding balance as of December 31, 2021 and 2020.
-There was no similar transaction in 2019.
+The Company entered into a consulting service agreement with a stockholder relating to employee trainings amounting to P1.4 million and P0.9 million in 2021 and 2020, respectively, which are shown as part of Professional fees under Other Operating Expenses in the 2021 and 2020 statements of profit or loss (see Note 14).
+There was no similar transaction in 2022.

 The Company's retirement fund for its post-employment benefit plan is administered and managed by a trustee bank.
 The retirement fund neither provides any guarantee or surety for any obligation of the Company nor its investments covered by any restrictions or liens.
-The fair value of the plan assets and the composition of the plan assets as of December 31, 2021 and 2020 are shown in Note 15.2.
+The fair value of the plan assets and the composition of the plan assets as of December 31, 2022 and 2021 are shown in Note 15.2.